 Android phones now offer some parental restriction options, including screen time limits and app blocking, via a service called Google Family Link — though it's designed specifically for kids younger than 13.
 An upcoming update to iPhone system software, which already allows for parental approval of app and music purchases, will give parents more control over screen time, app usage and web surfing on iPhones, iPads and iPods.

-Independent monitoring apps also have proliferated.
+Independent monitoring apps have also proliferated.
 Some give parents more options for viewing and managing what their kids are posting on services such as Instagram or Snapchat — often for a monthly fee.
 These tend to be more effective on Android phones, says Wistocki, who recommends such tools in his talks with parents.

 He closely monitored his own sons until they turned 18, and tells parents they should do the same.